ddxxdd-code/CSC258_project_2021_summer/README.md

 ## Project proposal
 CSC258 Project proposal

 1. The type of project
-    1.Individual project
+    1. Individual project
-I will do the project myself.
+        - I will do the project myself.
-(Why not looking for a partner?
+        - (Why not looking for a partner?
 Time zone differences + I feel myself suitable for doing it on my own (doing so individually will be more challenging but I will try to make it)
-    2.10000% myself :D
+    2. 10000% myself :D
 2. Description of game
     1. Basic game rules
         1. Spacecraft moving on a rectangular game area, moves controlled by input from keyboard.